Professional Reviews

 How can I tell if my iPhone has been hacked?

-If your iPhone display has changed, you have new apps on your device, or your device is running really slowly or overheating, then your device may have been hacked.
 The only way to install malware directly onto an iPhone is by jailbreaking it — if somebody else has access to your iPhone, they could have jailbroken your device and changed your operating system.
 If you think your device has been jailbroken, take it to a professional technician.

 Most iPhone hacks are things like phishing attacks, data breaches, fleeceware apps, or unsafe Wi-Fi hacks.
 It can be hard to tell if your information has been compromised — I’ve given instructions above with some simple methods to keep your iPhone safe.
-Plus, iOS security apps like Norton can protect you from the vast majority of iOS attacks in 2023.
+Plus, iOS security apps like Norton can protect you from the vast majority of iOS attacks in 2024.

 What do I do if my iPhone has been hacked?

+It depends.
 If your iPhone has been jailbroken and had malware installed on it, you should factory reset it and restore your original iOS installation.
 But if you’ve simply installed some suspicious apps or downloaded an unsafe configuration profile, you can fix your device really easily.
 Uninstalling apps and configuration profiles only takes a few taps.

 However, if you think hackers have gotten access to your login credentials, you’ll want to follow my step-by-step instructions above to secure your accounts.
 You should always be running 2-factor authentication on as many accounts as possible (which is much easier with a secure password manager), and you should protect yourself against future attacks using a good iOS security app like Norton.